 If you feel that you are being denied leave rights under the Family Medical Leave Act (FMLA) or are being discriminated against based on your religion or religious beliefs, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.
 The phone number to contact an Ohio attorney for employment law help is 866-797-6040.
 While you focus on your family, let our attorneys focus on your prosecuting your rights.

 This employment law website is an advertisement.
 The materials available at the top of this medical leave and religious discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get medical leave under the FMLA?”, “what should I do when my job won’t give me medical leave?”, “can my boss fire me for honoring my religious beliefs?”, “what should I do if my boss is discriminating against me because I’m Jewish?”, or “is my employer allowed to…?”, your best option is to contact an Ohio medical leave attorney to obtain advice with respect to religious discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, LLC, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.